-The Company's portfolio currently includes a large position in cash or liquid money market funds.
-Over the last five years, cash and liquid money market funds have averaged c.7.6% of the NAV and was 9.3% of the 30 June 2022 NAV.
+The Company's portfolio includes cash or liquid money market funds.
+Over the last five years, cash and liquid money market funds have averaged c.6.5% of the NAV.
 Cash balances can be varied due to changes in market conditions, but positive cash levels are expected to be maintained over the period.